 Below are several items that can be used at your recruitment night.
 Contact your District Executive to reserve the below items

 - Table top banners

 Even in the digital age, paper can be an effective recruitment tool.
 From recruitment flyers to peer-to-peer cards, use these resources as you see fit.

-Also remember, schools are busy.
+Your District Executive works with the local schools to get flyers distributed in that school’s acceptable method (electronic or physical copy).
+Please remember that schools are busy and ever changing.
 Just because a flyer is delivered on a Tuesday, doesn’t necessarily mean it will go home the next day.
 Sometimes schools only send home flyers once a week.
 For this reason, scheduling your signup night in the first 10-14 days may lead to issues when it comes to promotion.
-The week of September 12th is an optimum week; school has been in session for a few weeks and the popcorn sale has yet to begin.
+The optimum time for a sign-up night is between September 3 and September 17; school has been in session for a few weeks and the popcorn sale has yet to begin.

 For a list of more specialized positions, a Family Talent Survey is available.
 You can find it at: http://www.scouting.org/filestore/cubscoutmeetingguide/pdf/appendix/34362.pdf.